-Many people do not realize that Lucille Ball was an accomplished non-comedic radio and movie drama actor early in her career.
-In Dime a Dance she plays a “taxi dancer” in a dance hall whose life is in danger.
+Lucille Ball, whom many people do not realize was an accomplished non-comedic radio and movie drama actor early in her career, plays a “taxi dancer” in a dance hall whose life is in danger.
 There is a serial killer in town who is targeting young women.
 Her character, Ginger Allen, gets involved in tracking the killer down.

 The original short story was by Cornell Woolrich under his “William Irish” pseudonym and appeared in the February 1938 edition of Black Mask magazine.
 The story was adapted by Robert Tallman.

 What makes this episode all the more interesting is that Ms. Ball played a key role in revising the script.
 She made suggestions for changes that resulted in William Spier re-writing the script for the Thursday broadcast.
 When the show went on the air, he was still making changes during the broadcast!
 She read the last three pages of the script cold, without rehearsal.
-It can be assumed that all of the changes were fully integrated for the west broadcast.
+(Many of the changes were fully integrated into the script for the west broadcast).

 The website oldtimeradioreview.com has a very enthusiastic review.
 Note that he mentions the effectiveness of the first-person narrative style of the program, though he does not use that descriptor.